-It got her reflecting on the way this often showed up in her work with clients – and how navigating the tension between being perceived as “strong” with all its positive connotations, and “domineering” with perhaps some negative ones, was something many women face.
+It got her reflecting on the way this often showed up in her work with clients.
+She began to see that navigating the tension between being perceived as “strong” with all its positive connotations, and “domineering” with perhaps some negative ones, was something many women face.

-And I’d invite you to reflect on them next time you receive some criticism that really lands.
-It might just transform the way you feel about a wounding comment – and turn it into an unexpected source of confidence, and even inspiration, to support others in turn.
+Try using these 3 steps next time you receive some criticism that really lands.
+They might just transform the way you feel about a wounding comment – and turn it into an unexpected source of confidence, and even inspiration, to support others in turn.

 How to turn criticism into confidence

 Step #1 Observe your reaction

 As our coach demonstrated so beautifully in this example, the first step in transforming criticism is to start to become conscious of your emotional responses.

 Simply labelling how you’re feeling is a great place to begin.
 Perhaps you find yourself bubbling up with anger or frustration, or feeling the urge to cry or walk away from a conversation.

 Those emotions don’t come out of nowhere.
 And they often follow distinct patterns.
 At One of many we refer to the 3 “disempowering archetypes” which often form the basis of our response to triggers.

 Bitch, victim or martyr – which do you tend to slip into?

 Or is your reaction something else entirely?
 Make a note of it next time you’re riled by a piece of criticism.